FrederikMR/zermelo_tacking/README.md

-# tszn
-Time-Stochastic Zermelo Navigation for Vikings, Albatrosses and Microswimmers
+# Time-Stochastic Zermelo Navigation for Vikings, Albatrosses and Microswimmers